ebaymademepoor/django_milestone_project_myTeam/README.md

 The views for these pages often receive post requests with data that is then manipulated in some way to ensure the intended data is correctly saved to the database.
-However some views recieve data via a javascript ajax POST function to ensure that the user gets the best possible experience when using the site and to ensure that unnecessary page refreshes are kept to a miunimum and do not interupt their experience.
+However some views receive data via a javascript ajax POST function to ensure that the user gets the best possible experience when using the site and to ensure that unnecessary page refreshes are kept to a minimum and do not interrupt their experience.

-Their is often quite a lot of data passed into the templates which can sometimes require a moderate amount of template logic to ensure the right data is shown and in the intended fashion.
+There is often quite a lot of data passed into the templates which can sometimes require a moderate amount of template logic to ensure the right data is shown and in the intended fashion.
 Some of this might have been better served in the backend and this is something for me to consider going forward.